pereznetworks/A-Course-Rating-API/README.md

 ## TD-Project11: Build a Course Rating API With Express:

+# for beginners who do not know how to work-around module dependencies....
+  - as of 11/26
+    - Nodemon not recommended
+    - see NPM alert GHSA-mh6f-8j2x-4483 : critical severity
+  - when a fix is released will place Nodemon back in as dev dependency

 # For the Reviewer, or any daring developer:

 - this project is setup for Project 11 Meet Expectations and Extra features